chrismeunier/OpenCV-CUDA-installation/README.md

 The problem is most likely linked to other libraries not loaded by Python _even if they are in your PATH environment variables_.
 You can troubleshoot this by adding all the PATH variables to the script with `os.add_dll_directory()` until it works or use the [Dependency walker](https://www.dependencywalker.com/) to find which DLLs you are missing.

+##### Using the Dependency walker

+Opening the `cv2.cp38-win_amd64.pyd` with the dependency walker can get you a list of DLLs it is missing.
+However it will also list a ton of Microsoft DLLs (starting with API-MS-... or EXT-MS-...) that actually do not impact the import error.
+Then you can try to add manually the missing libraries and see if it solves the issue.

+##### Using Anaconda binaries

-A solution highlighted in the [github issue](https://github.com/opencv/opencv/issues/19972) mentioned in the intro of this README was that using an Anaconda Python install made it work, so having a Python 3.8 Anaconda install I added the `C:/Users/username/Anaconda3/Library/bin` path to my script and voilà, it works! (for me at least)
+A solution highlighted in the [github issue](https://github.com/opencv/opencv/issues/19972) mentioned in the intro of this README was that using an Anaconda Python install made it work, so having a Python 3.8 Anaconda install I added the `C:/Users/username/Anaconda3/Library/bin` path to my script and voilà, it worked.

 It turns out the only missing libraries were `hdf5.dll` and `zlib.dll` out of the >200 DLL files located there.
 So they are here in this repository if you do not want to install Anaconda to not use it.